Lac-Saint-Jean Meat Pie

-- Sprinkle a light layer of flour on a flat surface then drop ball in the middle.
-Use a rolling pin to flatten crust to a consistent thickness.
+- Sprinkle a light layer of flour on a flat surface then drop the ball in the middle.
+Use a rolling pin to flatten the crust to a consistent thickness.

 - Use a pot large enough to accommodate meat and potatoes.
 Place on top of the crust then cut out an area larger than bottom by about 2 inches (5 cm).
-Make cutout of crust and place in the bottom of the pot.
-Place some of the meat and potatoes composition crust is nearly covered.
+Make a cutout of crust and place it in the pot’s bottom.
+Place some of the meat and potatoes composition on the crust until it’s nearly covered.

-- Through punched hole, fill the meat pie with water until just below crust.
+- Through a punched hole, fill the meat pie with water until just below the crust.
 Place the pie in the fridge (covered) for 5 hours or until ready to place in the oven.

-- Pull from the oven and scoop contents with a large serving spoon on plates.
+- Pull from the oven and scoop the contents with a large serving spoon on plates.